acgd-webdev-4/dog-rescue-pattern-library/readme.md

 If you encounter problems or have questions I encourage you to contact me at jenny.anne.owens@gmail.com, or approach me in class.

+I recommend keeping the products grouped together as they behave strangely when separated.

 ---

 ##Copyright Notice